Diameter of P.A. random graphs with edge-step functions: Introduction

 \subsection{Main technical ideas}

-In order to prove the existence of some given subgraph in the (affine) BA-random graphs a key ingredient is usually to use the fact that two given vertices~$v_i$ and~$v_j$ may be connected only at one specific time-step, since (assuming~$i<j$) the model's dynamic only allows $v_j$ to connect to $v_i$ at the moment in which~$v_j$ is created.
+In order to prove the existence of some given subgraph in the (affine) BA-random graphs a key ingredient is usually to use the fact that two given vertices~$v_i$ and~$v_j$ -- born at times~$i,j\in\N$ respectively -- may be connected only at one specific time-step, since (assuming~$i<j$) the model's dynamic only allows $v_j$ to connect to $v_i$ at the moment in which~$v_j$ is created.
 This property facilitates the computation of the probability of the occurrence of a given subgraph and decreases the combinatorial complexity of the arguments.
-In \cite{bollrior, eggemann} the authors estimate the number of triangles and cherries (paths of length~$3$) on the (affine) BA-model and their argument relies heavily on this feature of the model.
+In \cite{bollrior, eggemann} the authors estimate the number of triangles and cherries (paths of length~$3$) of the (affine) BA-model and their argument relies heavily on this feature of the model.
 In our case, however, the \textit{edge-step} prevents an application of such arguments, since a specific subgraph may appear at any time after the vertices have been added.

 Another difficulty in our setup is the degree of generality we work with.
 Our case replaces the parameter $p \in (0,1]$ in the models investigated in \cite{ARS17, CLBook, CF03} by any non-negative real function~$f$ with $\| f \|_{\infty} \le 1$.
-The introduction of such function naturally increases the complexity of any analytical argument one may expect to rely on and makes it harder to discover \textit{threshold} phenomena.
+The introduction of such function naturally increases the complexity of any analytical argument one may expect to rely on, as will be clear during our estimates for the vertices' degree, and makes it harder to discover \textit{threshold} phenomena.
 This is the reason why in our work the Karamata's Theory of \textit{regularly varying functions} is crucial in order to prove sharper results.